sreeayyar/CLR/README.md

 For the power graphs, run power_graphs.m

 The empirical simulation file has two codes to run: replication_empirical_mKLM_CLR_MCLR_tHLI_JAK.m and power_empirical_mKLM_CLR_MCLR_tHLI_JAK.m.
 The first generates size tables, and the second generates power curves for the simulated data, which is based on the Angrist and krueger (1991) dataset.
-The STATA file creates the simulated dataset from the original dataset, simulation_AK91_no_ZW_homolinear_tenth.dat.
+The STATA file creates the simulated dataset from the original dataset.